Richard Cocke: Settlement and family

 Cocke was definitively settled in Virginia by 1632; the court recorded that he married Temperance Bailey, the widow of John Browne, on June 5, 1632, and settled Browne's estate with a fee of 6,397 pounds of tobacco.
 Temperance was born about 1617 in Virginia, as is found living at Jordan's Journey in the household of Cecily Jordan in the 1624/25 Jamestown Muster.
 Temperance married between the age of 13 and 14 John Browne with whom she had children.
 Richard Cocke and Temperance had two known sons, Thomas and Richard.
 Also a daughter Elizabeth.
-Following the death of Temperance he married Mary Aston, a daughter of Walter Aston, with whom he had children including another son Richard, John, William, and Edward.
+Following the death of Temperance he married Mary Aston, a daughter of Walter Aston, with whom he had children including another son Richard (married to Elizabeth and father of Anne Mary Cocke, wife of Robert Bolling Jr., son of Robert Bolling and wife Anne Stith), John, William, and Edward.
 His two sons named Richard have traditionally been differentiated as Richard the Elder and Richard the Younger.

 Landholdings

-Richard Cocke "Gentleman" patented 3,000 acres near the lands of John Price, Thomas Hallam and Thomas Harris in Henrico County on March 6, 1636 and expanded his holdings further on March 10, 1639 with an additional 2,000 acres.
-On December 6, 1652 he added 2,842 more acres in Henrico County with an added 100 acres on the Chickahominy on Aug 24th, 1664.
-Cocke's last acquisition was in partnership with John Beauchamp on June 21, 1664 consisting of 2,974 acres on the south side of the Chickahominy.
+Richard Cocke "Gentleman" patented 3,000 acres near the lands of John Price, Thomas Hallam and Thomas Harris in Henrico County on March 6, 1636, and expanded his holdings further on March 10, 1639, with an additional 2,000 acres.
+On December 6, 1652, he added 2,842 more acres in Henrico County with an added 100 acres on the Chickahominy on Aug 24th, 1664.
+Cocke's last acquisition was in partnership with John Beauchamp on June 21, 1664, consisting of 2,974 acres on the south side of the Chickahominy.
 Beauchamp confirmed his portion to Cocke's sons after his death.
 By the time Richard Cocke died he was in possession of 10,916 acres of land spread over three sites named, 'Bremo" (his home site), 'Malvern Hill' and 'Curles'.
 He is also known to have owned property in present-day Surry County, Virginia where he first resided in the early 1630s.